Functional capacity evaluations

 Pre-employment FCE’s can be performed for light, medium and heavy roles, testing against specific physical demands required for each role, with feedback provided as to the worker’s suitability for their proposed role.

 Education is also provided to the worker for any potential injury risks identified during testing.

-Return-to-work FCE’s can be used for a worker who has sustained an injury (work related or non-work related); that injury may have improved and/or resolved, but the worker’s employer wants to establish if they meet the physical demands of their role, so that they can safely return to work.
+The injury may have improved and/or resolved, but the worker’s employer wants to establish if they meet the physical demands of their role so that they can safely return to work.

-We have also developed standardised RTW templates and detailed instructions, which can be provided to our comprehensive provider network across all capital cities within Australia, some regional areas and New Zealand to safeguard and streamline the return to site for injured workers.
+We have also developed standardised return to work templates and detailed instructions, which can be provided to our comprehensive provider network across all capital cities within Australia, some regional areas, and New Zealand to safeguard and streamline the return to site for injured workers.

-The assessment is then reviewed by Biosymm and the results converted to an easy-to-read format before it is provided to the employer.
+Biosymm then reviews the assessment, and the results are converted into an easy-to-read format before it is provided to the employer.